Virhex/virhex.github.io/_docs/hellbreaker/scripting.md

 - [Urho3D scripting API](https://urho3d.github.io/documentation/HEAD/_script_a_p_i.html)
 - [Urho3D scripting documentation](https://urho3d.github.io/documentation/HEAD/_scripting.html)

-You should know how to program, this is not a programming tutorial.

-You should actively look at the game's script code when learning to see concrete examples.
+Script files are automatically reloaded when they change.
+It helps make development faster by removing the need to restart a level.

-### Entry Point
+### Script Functions
-The script entry point is the `Main` class, which can be found in `Data/Scripts/Main.as`.
+The game's script file is `Data/Scripts/Main.as`, and it's loaded when the game starts.

+There are special script functions the game will execute:
+- `void Initialize()` is called when the game loads the script for the first time.
+- `void Start()` is called when a level starts, and after script reload.
+- `void Stop()` is called when a level stops and before script reload.
+- `void StartOnce()` is called when a level starts, before `Start`.
-The game script is executed when a level is loaded.
+- `void StopOnce()` is called when a level stops, after `Stop`.

 ### The Player